mberto79/XCALibre.jl/docs/src/user_guide/2_physics_and_models.md

 ### `AbstractWallFunction` conditions

-KWallFunction: provides a turbulent kinetic energy boundary condition for high-Reynolds models.
+`KWallFunction` provides a turbulent kinetic energy boundary condition for high-Reynolds models.
 ```julia
 KWallFunction(name)
 ```
 * `name` is a symbol providing the boundary name

-OmegaWallFunction: provides a value for the specific dissipation rate for both low- and high-Reynolds model.
+`OmegaWallFunction` provides a value for the specific dissipation rate for both low- and high-Reynolds model.
 ```julia
 OmegaWallFunction(name)
 ```
 * `name` is a symbol providing the boundary name

-NutWallFunction: provides a value for the eddy viscosity for high-Reynolds models
+`NutWallFunction` provides a value for the eddy viscosity for high-Reynolds models
 ```julia
 NutWallFunction(name)
 ```
 * `name` is a symbol providing the boundary name

+### Assigning conditions (macro)

+The `@assign` macro ....